alia521/strawpoll-bot/README.md

 #### Your script doesn't end itself.
 Is it in an infinite loop ?
 No, it isn't.
 When it run out of proxies, it'll close the loop but keep the process open to get all the responses :)

+#### How does it work ?
+It send votes from multiple proxies.
+Check details here: https://github.com/666hrp/strawpoll-bot/blob/master/index.js